harshitmahapatra/LoRaWANWalker/Project/reports/To-Do.md

 Movement - Get 10 measurements and see percentage it got right GPS - Go outdoors and get 10 measurements.
 Compare with phone

-## Scalability
-Add primary key

 ## Serviceability
 - Have Max disconnect some cables and Patrick reconnect.
 Measure time
 - Time for replacing battery

-## Reliability
-To measure reliability we will use the walker for 30 minutes and calculate the percentage of times the sensor data got stored in the server’s database

 # MEGA EXPERIMENT (30 minutes)